 In order to systematise the harbour operations, on the 6th February 1844, the Governor, John Montegu, issued the proclamation entitled “Notice to Mariners.
 Fort Instructions for Algoa Bay.”

-These read as follows: Should it be the intention of the master of a vessel to discharge or receive on board any considerable quantity of cargo, a convenient berth will be pointed out by the Port Captain, as close to the landing-place as the safety of the vessel and other circumstances will admit.
+These port instructions at the time read as follows: Should it be the intention of the master of a vessel to discharge or receive on board any considerable quantity of cargo, a convenient berth will be pointed out by the Port Captain, as close to the landing-place as the safety of the vessel and other circumstances will admit.

 The vessel must then be moored with two bower anchors, with an open hawse to the South East and especial care taken not to overlay the anchors of other vessels, or in any way to give them a foul berth.
 Ships or vessels touching for water and refreshments, may ride at single anchor, but they must then anchor well to the northward, so as to prevent danger (in case of drifting) to the vessels moored; and it is particularly recommended, when riding at single anchor to veer out 70 or 80 fathoms of chain; the other bower cable should be ranged and the anchor kept in perfect readiness to let go; strict attention should be paid to keep a clear hawse, (when moored), the more so when it is probable [that] the wind may blow from the S.E., and whether at single anchor or moored, the sheet anchor should be ready for immediate use.